 - No balcony?
-Place a table by your sunniest window
+Place a table or window boxes by your sunniest window

 - Ensure that your balcony has sufficient light and is not shaded

-- Prepare potting soil and tools like spades and a watering can
+- Prepare potting soil and tools like spades and a watering pot

 - Prepare pots in sizes between small to medium, or reuse old jars and cans